g0v-data/g0v-hackmd-archive/notes/dS4GUZRaRZy-vmVcLAW7jA.md

 **Table B**
 https://g0v.hackmd.io/lBFyB7Q2TxCObU2A3ZyJfA?view
 Icebreaker: Where would you like to visit in the world if you had the chance?
-Main Topic: What is the positive impact of having projects with international students?
+Main Topic: What is the positive impact of doing projects with international students?

 **Table C**
 https://g0v.hackmd.io/d_h7URYNRnS_1IZ_tU55Xw?view
 Icebreaker: What is your favourite place in your country?
-Main Topic: What is the negative impact of having projects with international students and how can we solve them?
+Main Topic: What are some challenges of doing projects with international students and how can we solve them?

 **Schedule**
 12:30-13:00: Lunch in groups